solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 One of my earlier experiences with IntelliJ’s pleasure was in the refactoring tooling.
 I was a witness to those like Robert Martin (Uncle Bob) and his blazingly fast refactors in such videos as the bowling game kata.
 The IDE was essentially doing all the work.
 Extracting, rearranging, and abstracting, all with keyed shortcuts.
 Simply memorize the shortcuts and where to place the cursor and let the tooling refactor with pleasure.

-As with all tools in the IDE, the refactoring tooling changes code that we commit for the better, as long as it is steered with engineering principles.
+As with all the tools in the IDE, the refactoring tooling changes code that we commit for the better, as long as it is steered with engineering principles.
 Couple that with great lint tooling, code analysis, and now flow control, and it gives you the power to modify code intelligently and quickly.

 In the past few iterations of IntelliJ, JetBrains had introduced new under-the-radar improvements to further the pleasure.
 JetBrains has labeled them under their “User Interface” improvements section, but I’ll label these as serial code transformations.
 The first few have been added within the past six to nine months.